RAJALAKSHMI-07/Blockchain-Electronic-Voting-System-/voting-system/README.md

 4. Only the Owner of the Contract can check the Results for the election

-Steps to use the app
+Steps to use the app:
-Deploy the Contract of Voting
+1.Deploy the Contract of Voting
-Put the Address of deployed contract in Voting.Js file.
+2.Put the Address of deployed contract in Voting.Js file.
-Run the following two commands in VS Code terminal npm install npm start
+3.Run the following two commands in VS Code terminal 4.npm install
+5.npm start

 DEMO VIDEO LINK:
       https://drive.google.com/file/d/1_MBSf-XK7rm4MrwCi0yMv7LZtQ_ZXLiQ/view?usp=drivesdk